open-telemetry/oteps/text/0156-columnar-encoding.md

 implementations, in general, will recognize when one dictionary is referenced by multiple Arrays and only send it across the wire once, allowing the receiving end to maintain the memory usage benefits of reusing a dictionary.
 In this proposal dictionary encoded arrays are used to encode string (or binary) columns that have low cardinality.
-The stream-oriented API is leverage to amortize the schema and dictionary overheads across multiple batches.
+The stream-oriented API is leveraged to amortize the schema and dictionary overheads across multiple batches.

 An Apache Arrow schema can define columns of different [types](https://arrow.apache.org/docs/python/api/datatypes.html) and with or without nullability property.
 For more details on the Arrow Memory Layout see this